An Unrealistic Representation of Masculinity

-With the release date of Shane Black’s reboot of the 1987 action classic, The Predator, once again being reportedly pushed back it’s a better time than ever to write about a particular theme that dominates the original movie's aesthetic; guns, guns, and guns!
+With the release date of Shane Black’s reboot of the 1987 action classic, The Predator, once again being reportedly pushed back, it’s a better time than ever to write about a particular theme that dominates the original movie's aesthetic; guns, guns, and guns!
 Yes, there are some comically huge guns in this film, but they are only a phallic extension of the gargantuan muscles that are firing them.
-Of course, I’m referring to the film's far from subtle representation of a muscular masculinity.
+Of course, I’m referring to the film's far from subtle representation of muscular masculinity.

 The idea of having a spectacular body on-screen that draws the camera, and essentially the spectator, to gaze upon it tends to be an objectification of a passive feminity.
 Yvonne Tasker argues that ‘[n]ear-naked action heroes… offer the body as to-be-looked-at whilst refusing the ‘femininity’ implied by that quite passive position.’
 (1993: 77) However, how Hollywood action films of the Reagan era would effectively revert this passivity was to always portray the body in action.